Elon Musk puts serious comedic heat on Secret Service chief Kim 'Cheetos' * WorldNetDaily * by Joe Kovacs

 United States Secret Service Director Kim Cheatle, a former executive at PepsiCo, has been coming under heavy fire since Saturday’s assassination attempt on former President Donald Trump for her agency’s inability to secure the political rally in Butler, Pennsylvania.

-She has since garnered the nickname off Kim “Cheetos,” a reference to the crunchy corn-puff snack made by PepsiCo’s Frito-Lay brand.
+She has since garnered the nickname of Kim “Cheetos,” a reference to the crunchy corn-puff snack made by PepsiCo’s Frito-Lay brand.

 Now, Elon Musk is adding his own comedic spice to the uproar over the lack of security for Trump with a brand-new post on X Tuesday.